mlearnfab/dscienceweb/_sources/faq.md

 (faq)=
 # <font color="maroon">Frequently Asked Questions</font>

-**Q.** *What is Data Science for Absolute Beginners (<font color="green">@pythonfab</font>?)*
+**Q.** *What is Data Science for Absolute Beginners?*

-**A.** *Data Science for Absolute Beginners* is an online course designed for busy professionals who want to learn data science quickly and efficiently.
+**A.** *Data Science for Absolute Beginners* is an online program designed for busy professionals who want to learn data science quickly and efficiently.
 Unlike most offerings, the course combines self-paced material with live interactive sessions.
 The course design is based on principles of active learning.
 Our goal is to teach you practical data science skills in a supportive community of like-minded professionals.

 ---

-**Q.** *How much does <font color="green">@pythonfab</font> cost?*
+**Q.** *How much does Data Science for Absolute Beginners cost?*

-**A.** There is no cost.
-Because the number of free seats we can offer is limited, you must sign a pledge that you will spend at least two hours per week learning the material.
-The pledge is based on the honor system.
-Ultimately, you are only accountable to yourself.
+**A.** Data Science for Absolute Beginners is free.

 ---